More GOP states drop federal pandemic unemployment benefits early - KESQ

 More GOP states drop federal pandemic unemployment benefits early

-Jobless residents in Missouri, Iowa, Idaho and Tennessee join those in six other states who will soon lose the $300 weekly federal boost to their state benefits, though Congress has made it available until early September to those in states that continue to participate.
+Jobless residents in Missouri, Iowa, Idaho, Tennessee, Wyoming, South Dakota and Utah join those in several other states who will soon lose the $300 weekly federal boost to their state benefits, though Congress has made it available until early September to those in states that continue to participate.
 The moves will also end the federal expansion of jobless benefits to freelancers, independent contractors, certain people affected by the virus and those who have run out of their regular state benefits.

 “While these benefits provided supplementary financial assistance during the height of Covid-19, they were intended to be temporary, and their continuation has instead worsened the workforce issues we are facing,” said Gov. Mike Parsons of Missouri, which has an unemployment rate of 4.2%.
 Benefits there will cease on June 12.
 “It’s time that we end these programs that have ultimately incentivized people to stay out of the workforce.”

-Note: This story has been updated with additional states announcing termination of benefits.